-The SADA technology, also referred to as Liquid RadiationTM, represents a 2-step pre-targeting radio immune therapy (pRIT).
-The radiation payload is encaged into a carrier molecule (DOTA) which in non-clinical setting has been demonstrated specifically to bind to the DOTA binding domain of the SADA molecule.
+The SADA PRIT technology platform, also referred to as Liquid RadiationTM, represents a two-step pre-targeting radio immuno therapy.
+The radiation payload is encaged into a carrier molecule (DOTA) which in a non-clinical setting has been demonstrated specifically to bind to the DOTA binding domain of the SADA molecule.
 Such payload deliveries have been achieved in non-clinical in-vivo settings, where xenograft tumors have been shown to shrink or completely disappear, with less exposure to other tissues.
-No clearing agent is needed, and no significant toxicity to bone marrow, kidneys or liver tissues has been observed in the non-clinical settings.
-Based on non-clinical data, we believe that the SADA technology may allow for rapid clearance of the unbound compound, while maintaining target uptake, and thereby causing optimal tumor to normal tissue ratio.
+No clearing agent was needed, and no significant toxicity to bone marrow, kidneys or liver tissues has been observed in the non-clinical settings.
+Based on non-clinical data, we believe that the SADA PRIT technology may allow for rapid clearance of the unbound compound, while maintaining target uptake, and thereby causing optimal tumor to normal tissue ratio.
 As SADA reflects a humanized protein structure, less immunogenicity is expected.
-In addition, the SADA technology appears to be modular, embracing a tumor-binding domain, a DOTA binding domain and a tetramerization domain.
+In addition, the SADA PRIT technology appears to be modular, embracing a tumor-binding domain, a DOTA binding domain and a tetramerization domain.
 Hence, DOTA-modified radioactive payloads combined with different tumor-binding domains seems possible.

-We are using the SADA Technology to advance a series of antibody constructs based on the SADA technology, with the initial approach using 177Lu-DOTA as the radioactive payload (b-emitter) We believe the SADA technology could potentially improve the efficacy of radiolabeled therapeutics in tumors that have not historically demonstrated meaningful responses to radiolabeled agents.
+We are advancing a series of antibody constructs based on the SADA PRIT technology, with the initial approach using 177Lu-DOTA as the radioactive payload (b-emitter).
+We have moved GD2-SADA and CD38-SADA into clinical development in Phase I clinical trials in the United States.
+We believe the SADA PRIT technology could potentially improve the efficacy of radiolabeled therapeutics in tumors that have not historically demonstrated meaningful responses to radiolabeled agents.